daddydrac/-deprecated-NVIDIA-GPU-Tensor-Core-Accelerator-PyTorch-OpenCV/README.md

 - Tensorboard for both Torch and TF2
 - NVIDIA TensorRT inference accelerator for Tensor core access and CUDA 10 for GPUs
 - TFX/TensorFlow serving for monitoring, locking in gpu/cpu arch for reproducibility, and model serving via rest api
+- Repo includes two working notebook examples on how to wire up Torch and Tf2 to TensorBoard, located in ```/app``` folder

 ### Built in code hinting in Jupyter Notebook ###